ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   ![3 layer pattern for node.js REST API](/img/nodejs-project-structure/server_layers_2.png)

+# Don't put your business logic in the controllers!!
+Use the service layer

+  You may be tempted to just use the controllers to store the business logic of your application, but this quickly becomes spaghetti code, as soon as you need to write unit tests, they end up dealing with complex mocks for req or res express objects.

+  Also, it's complicated to separate when a response should be sent and when a process should be run in 'background' after the response is sent to the client.

+  <<EXAMPLE HORRIBLE CODE IN EXPRESS>>

 # Use a Pub/Sub layer too 🎙️

   This goes beyond the classic node.js 3 layer architecture proposed here but it's extremely useful.